E.J. Lace

 “Mercy, what do you want for dinner?
 Mom was gonna order take out but didn’t know what you liked anymore.”

-Cami comes bursting into the bathroom and turns the sink on.
+Cami bursts into the bathroom and turns on the sink.

 ~“Get out!
 I’ll come downstairs when I’m dressed!”